ewitt1093/Cellranger-name-fixer/README.md

 bash fixer.bash [path to genes.tsv in cellranger outs] [path to reference gtf]

 The script will rename the second column of the features.tsv and output features2.tsv

+Note: this was made for flybase gtfs, results for other annotation types may vary.